-Space 220 Restaurant is one of the biggest new additions to Walt Disney World, opening in 2021 at Epcot’s Mission Space pavilion.
-This covers everything you need to know: when Space 220 will open, construction photos, concept art, hiring details, and info on WDW’s next table service dining.
-(Updated June 8, 2021.)
+Space 220 Restaurant is one of the biggest new additions to Walt Disney World, coming in Fall 2021 at Epcot’s Mission Space pavilion.
+This covers everything you need to know: opening date, full menus for lunch & dinner, prices, concept art, when Advance Dining Reservations will be available, and more info.
+(Updated September 14, 2021.)

 Let’s start with the Space 220 Restaurant’s opening date, as this has become a common reader questions for the last couple of years.
 Originally, Walt Disney World announced that Space 220 would open by the holiday season two years ago.
 Once it became obvious that construction was far behind schedule, Disney quietly reworded the opening timeframe to “this winter.”
 That was all pre-closure.

-While Space 220 Restaurant is not owned or operated by Walt Disney World, Patina Group is a longtime Disney partner.
-The company operates many other restaurants at Walt Disney World, including in Epcot and Disney Springs.
-The latest development is that as of June 8, 2021, multiple job listings have been posted for “Mission Control” for Space 220 Restaurant.
-This follows listings earlier this winter for executive chef roles.
-These new listings include:
+Space 220 Restaurant is run by Patina Group, and is not owned or operated by Walt Disney World.
+However, Patina Group is a longtime Disney partner.
+The company operates many other restaurants at Disneyland and Walt Disney World, including in Epcot and Disney Springs.

 Physical work is no longer the main barrier to Space 220 Restaurant’s blast off.
 Moreover, physical distancing is no longer a hurdle, either.
 Walt Disney World has gradually relaxed physical distancing throughout the parks, including at some restaurants where there’s sufficient staffing to accommodate more filled tables.

 At this point, there should be no further delays.
 Space 220 has hired its crew, training is underway, and the culinary team is ready.
 In fact, we now have full lunch and dinner menus for Space 220 Restaurant.
 Let’s take a look!